Produce Helpful and Unique Content at Scale Using Content Briefs

 Here is my problem with these briefs:

-- You are basing your content brief on content structures from competitors, which means you are basically doing content regurgitation, which is neither interesting for your reader, nor for your target audience.
+- You are basing your content brief on content structures from competitors which means you are basically doing content regurgitation resulting in a piece that's neither interesting for your reader nor for your target audience.

 - These briefs don’t include your expertise and unique insights.